jeremy02/promocodes-api/README.md

 ## Installation Using Docker

+- Clone the repo.

+- cd into the root folder of the project directory.

 - If there is no env file, copy the .env file from .env.example
     ```
     > cp .env.example .env